dmf24/bis/README.md

 # Bis (Build Install Script)

 Bis is a wrapper for bash meant to help automate compilation and installation of  software in a consistent way while remaining flexible and simple.
-Hopefully it can replace rpmbuild by emulating some of its more useful features without its more distribution oriented features.
+It was originally written to replace use of rpmbuild in an environment that was not interested in actually creating package files.
+The is that bis would implement some of the needed features without its more distribution-oriented restrictions.

 The basic usage of bis is `bis build-script.bis` where `build-script.bis` is a filename in the form of alternating (name, version) pairs delimited with dashes.
 Bis will: